asoltesz/solakube/docs/velero-backups.md

 ## Ensuring pod annotations for Velero

-Velero requires that pods are labeled so that Restic is allowed to backup their PVCs.
+As of version 1.4, Velero requires that pods are labeled so that Restic is allowed to backup their PVCs.

 For applications that have a SolaKube pre-built backup profile, this annotation is solved, typically as part of the application deployment process.